billettg/npmhome/README.md

 No configuration required other than entering your Nginx Proxy Manager location and credentials and host icons are automatically fetched from the host service, or external CDN (requires internet access).

+This app is designed for internal use only, please do not expose it to the internet without using proper authentication in front of it and preferably WAF such as Cloudflare.

 ## Screenshots

 ![image](https://github.com/billettg/npmhome/assets/3407237/ad83719c-8bcf-4218-9326-2d50602ca6fc)